MichalOpoka/ecfr/cfr/title-47-Telecommunication/chapter-I-Federal-Communications-Commission/subchapter-B-Common-Carrier-Services/part-54-Universal-Service/subpart-D-Universal-Service-Support-High-Cost-Areas/section-54.308.md

 ##### § 54.308 Broadband public interest obligations for recipients of high-cost support. #####

+Link to an amendment published at 88 FR 55934, Aug.
+17, 2023.

 (a) Rate-of-return carrier recipients of high-cost support are required to offer broadband service, at speeds described below, with latency suitable for real-time applications, including Voice over Internet Protocol, and usage capacity that is reasonably comparable to comparable offerings in urban areas, at rates that are reasonably comparable to rates for comparable offerings in urban areas.
 For purposes of determining reasonable comparability of rates, recipients are presumed to meet this requirement if they offer rates at or below the applicable benchmark to be announced annually by public notice issued by the Wireline Competition Bureau.

-(1) Carriers that elect to receive Connect America Fund-Alternative Connect America Cost Model (CAF-ACAM) support pursuant to § 54.311 are required to offer broadband service at actual speeds of at least 10 Mbps downstream/1 Mbps upstream to a defined number of locations as specified by public notice, with a minimum usage allowance of 150 GB per month, subject to the requirement that usage allowances remain consistent with median usage in the United States over the course of the term.
-In addition, such carriers must offer other speeds to subsets of locations, as specified below:
+(1) Carriers that have elected to receive Connect America Fund-Alternative Connect America Cost Model (CAF-ACAM) support pursuant to § 54.311, other than Enhanced A-CAM support, are required to offer broadband service at actual speeds of at least 10 Mbps downstream/1 Mbps upstream to a defined number of locations as specified by public notice, with a minimum usage allowance of 150 GB per month, subject to the requirement that usage allowances remain consistent with mean usage in the United States over the course of the term.
+In addition, such carriers must offer other speeds to subsets of locations, as specified in paragraphs (a)(1)(i) through (v) of this section:

 (i) *Fully funded locations.* Fully funded locations are those locations identified by the Alternative-Connect America Cost Model (A-CAM) where the average cost is above the funding benchmark and at or below the funding cap.
 Carriers are required to offer broadband speeds to locations that are fully funded, as specified by public notice at the time of authorization, as follows: